 What is the Roblox lawsuit?
 The Roblox lawsuit refers to a growing federal multidistrict litigation (MDL 3166) and a series of state attorney general lawsuits alleging that Roblox Corporation failed to protect minors from grooming, sexual exploitation, sextortion, and related harm by adult predators on its platform.
 Parents whose children were harmed may file an individual claim.
-The case review is free and confidential, and there is no fee unless your case wins.
+Consultations with these firms are typically free and confidential, and most charge no fee unless your case wins.

 If you are reading this page because something happened to your child on Roblox, this section is for you.
 You probably found out recently.
 You probably feel like you missed something.
 You probably set up the parental controls, watched the screen time, and still got blindsided.
 You are not alone, and what happened to your child is not your fault.
 The platform was built in a way that made this kind of contact possible, and lawsuits filed across the country in the last 18 months have laid out specifically how.

 This page covers the current state of the Roblox child safety lawsuits as of May 2026, who qualifies to file, how the process works, and what to expect.
-If you want to start a free, confidential case review now, you can do that at any point on this page.
-There is no upfront cost, no obligation, and you pay nothing unless your case wins.
+If you believe your child was harmed, a licensed attorney can review your situation confidentially.
+Many firms handling these cases offer a free consultation and work on contingency, which means you pay nothing unless your case wins.

 What's Happening With the Roblox Lawsuits